oracc/oracc-rest/README.md

 source venv/bin/activate # activates the environment
 ```

 You may need to set the appropriate permissions on some directories if you are getting a 'permission denied error', ask Steve Tinney to do this.
-Also see [here](https://stackoverflow.com/questions/19471972/how-to-avoid-permission-denied-when-using-pip-with-virtualenv) for fixing a common issue when setting up a virtual environment.
+Also see [this thread](https://stackoverflow.com/questions/19471972/how-to-avoid-permission-denied-when-using-pip-with-virtualenv) for fixing a common issue when setting up a virtual environment.

 Once your virtual environment is activated, run the following command from the top-level directory of this repo: